 • Any supplementary and unforeseen costs related to operations, client safety and wellbeing, additional or revised programming, services, and staffing as they arise.

 As with other non-profit organizations that rely on signature, external and third-party events to help supplement the deficit in their annual budgets, WIN House Two relies on many activities to bring in funds necessary to keep operating.

 With an ever-increasing annual budget of approximately $4.5 – $5M with a deficit of approximately $1.5M, the realization that we need to find a way to recover at least some of this cost is imperative.

-Because we recently made the decisions to cancel our 30th Annual Win FORE WIN Golf Tournament and postpone both our 5th Annual Under the Umbrella Gala and the casino event we were allotted by AGLC for this year, the lost revenue we expect will be significant.
+Because we postponed our 30th Annual Win FORE WIN Golf Tournament, as well as our 5th Annual Under the Umbrella Gala, and the casino event we were allotted by AGLC, we expect the lost revenue will be significant.

-In addition, many of our ongoing third-party events hosted by members and corporations in the community are being canceled or postponed, revenue and awareness we generate through that has substantially lessened over the past few weeks and is expected to continue for a while.
+In addition, many of our ongoing third-party events hosted by members and corporations in the community have been canceled or postponed.
+Revenue and awareness we generate through that has substantially lessened over the past year and is expected to continue for a while.

-And, while we are already coming up with viable ideas for new events we can activate virtually, through social media or into the beginning of 2021 to replace them, and applying for new grants to help offset/supplement the budget, we still anticipate being short in some respects.
+And, while we are coming up with viable ideas for new events we can activate virtually to replace them, and applying for new grants to help offset/supplement the budget, we still anticipate being short in some respects.

-With donations made to the WIN House COVID 19 Relief Fund, we would be able to ensure that any extra/unforeseen costs related to operational needs could be covered – at least to some small degree.
-Regardless of a pandemic, lights need to stay on, and bills need to be paid and we will do our best to meet that need but may just need a little help.
+With donations made to the WIN House COVID-19 Relief Fund, we would be able to ensure that any extra/unforeseen costs related to operational needs could be covered, at least to a small degree.
+Regardless of a pandemic, lights need to stay on and bills need to be paid.
+We will do our best to meet that need but may need just a little help.